-All Progressive Automations’ linear actuators are tested under the IEC’s (International Electrotechnical Commission) standard for Ingress Protection.
+All Progressive Automations’ linear actuators are tested under the Ingress Protection standards by IEC (International Electrotechnical Commission).
 Our linear actuators range from IP20 all the way up to IP69K.
-The PA-18 Track Linear Actuator and the PA-08 Mini Track Linear Actuator both have a rating of IP20 because both have open shaft housings which would allow water to enter into the unit.
+The PA-18 Track Linear Actuator and the PA-08 Mini Track Linear Actuator both have a rating of IP20 as they both have open shaft housings, which would allow water to enter into the unit.
 This illustrates when a unit can hold against foreign objects but has zero protection against liquid.

-Testing calls for water sprayed from a distance of 3 meters, with a 12.5mm nozzle, for 3 minutes.
-This is an unusual and unlikely real-world application, however, this type of rating typically designates a unit for use in outdoor applications.
-It is important to understand that units of which are approved for outdoor use may not be able to handle extreme weather conditions such as temperatures and situations which involve strong waves/pressure washing.
+Water resistant testing is achieved by water sprayed from 3 meters, with a 12.5mm nozzle, for 3 minutes.
+This is an unusual and unlikely real-world application; however, this type of rating typically tests a unit for use in outdoor applications.
+It is important to understand that units, which are approved for outdoor use, may not be able to handle extreme weather conditions such as very high/low temperatures and situations which involve strong waves/pressure washing.

-With the International Protection Marking chart, linear actuators and other products can be chosen to suit many different applications with confidence and understanding of the products' true ability.
+With the International Protection Marking chart, linear actuators and other products can be chosen to suit many different applications with confidence and an understanding of the products' true ability.
 It is important to choose an appropriately rated linear actuator for its intended environment and any potential hazards that may arise.
 If you would like any additional information on our products and their IP ratings, please reach our customer sales team at firstname.lastname@example.org.

 We have detected your location to be from outside of the US, would you like to go to our Canadian Store?